-Shortly after Segal proposed his definition of 'conformal field theory', Atiyah [118] modified it by dropping the conformal structure and allowing cobordisms of an arbitrary fixed dimension.
+Shortly after Segal proposed his definition of 'conformal field theory', Atiyah [121] modified it by dropping the conformal structure and allowing cobordisms of an arbitrary fixed dimension.
 He called the resulting structure a 'topological quantum field theory', or 'TQFT' for short.
-One of his goals was to formalize some work by Witten [119] on invariants of 4-dimensional manifolds coming from a quantum field theory called Donaldson-Floer theory, or more recently Seiberg-Witten theory.
-Ironically, this particular theory has never been fully integrated into Atiyah's axiomatic approach.
+One of his goals was to formalize some work by Witten [122] on invariants of 4-dimensional manifolds coming from a quantum field theory sometimes called 'Donaldson theory', which is related to Yang-Mills theory.
+These invariants have led to a revolution in our understanding of 4-dimensional topology-but ironically, Donaldson theory has never been successfully dealt with using Atiyah's axiomatic approach.
 We will say more about this in our discussion of Crane and Frenkel's 1994 paper.
-But for now, let us simply explain Atiyah's axiomatic definition.
+For now, let us simply explain Atiyah's definition of a TQFT.

-In modern language, an $\boldsymbol{n}\text{-}\mathbf{dimensional}\ \mathbf{TQFT}$ is a symmetric monoidal functor
+In modern language, an n-dimensional TQFT is a symmetric monoidal functor

-$$Z : n \text{Cob} \to \text{FinVect}.$$
+$$Z: n \operatorname{Cob} \to \operatorname{FinVect}$$ .